Hackit-Playbook/HAL/_posts/2017-05-03-Phase 2 - Prototype.md

 <h2>Governance</h2>

-Our manifesto says it’s better to take small, quick steps than to embark on long journeys.
-So you can spend up to two weeks working to develop a project without any formal governance, provided this isn’t at the expense of other work.

-To formally initiate a project you will need the agreement of the ICT steering group of the relevant directorate.
-This needs to clearly express what you’re exploring, what you’d like to achieve (in terms of costs and benefits) and the initial resources required to validate this, so that the Steering Group can make an informed decision.
-The Business Relationship Manager can get space on the agenda.

-Your pitch to the steering group should be proportionate to the resources you're looking to invest in the discovery and the scale of the challenge you're tackling.
+The Product Owner will make the day-to-day decisions in response to the insights gathered from users.
+The key moments for decision-making will be in the activities to estimate the size of the user stories, the prioritisation and the sprint planning workshops.

+Beyond the sprint team, the Product Owner will need to explain these decisions to the project sponsor, head of service and possible the Cabinet Member - depending on the prominence of the work.
+Getting this input in the prototyping phase helps avoid later changes of direction in subsequent phases of work.

-At the end of the phase, should you wish to continue with the project, you will need to book an assessment of the work against the Local Government Digital Service Standard.
-You should look to ask two assessors to hear a presentation capturing what you’ve learnt and how you will move to the next stage.
-These may be colleagues within ICT but should not be associated with the project.
+At the end of the phase, the team will need to commission an assessment of the work against the Service Standard, consistent with previous phases.
+This should involve the key members of the ICT Change Advisory Board so that they are sighted on the scope of the project and prepared for any change requests when the project later delivers working solutions into the production environment.

-For larger projects (eg over £100,000 or affecting more than 5,000 residents) you should seek the input of an external assessor.
-Contact LocalGovDigital  to identify a digital/ICT leader in another local authority that could volunteer their time to conduct the assessment.

-Assessments are published on this website.

 <h2>Tools</h2>